 Lastly, a carb cap is something that belongs in every dabber’s kit when a domeless nail is in play.
 It condenses the heat through convection and prevents the vapors from dissipating so that you get the most out of the dab.

 DON’T hold in your hit.
 While the habit of holding in the smoke for as long as possible is common practice when smoking flowers, concentrates pack such a punch it’s unnecessary to wait before exhaling.
 Coughing is common and a quick breath out after inhaling can make the experience much smoother.

 DON’T feel the need to show off.
 Dabbing a gram of oil in one go is a great way to gain a lot of acclaim and not get the most out of the hash.
 Taking a bunch of smaller dabs won’t waste nearly as much and the high won’t be a wild card — you can stop when you’re stoned enough.
 Similarly, if a cough is oncoming and you can’t take the whole dab in one hit, don’t force yourself to keep going.
 Exhale and finish it in a second, third or fourth breath so the dab cough stays at bay.

 DO keep it clean and stay healthy.
 Passing around the rig doesn’t mean you also have to be passing around the germs.
 Carrying your own supply of isopropyl alcohol wipes can help you avoid illness, especially at one of the many cannabis events popping up across the country.
 A dab bar can be a hectic spot and trying new rigs is fun, so swab before each dab (or using a barrier device) when you’re not sure who has been hitting the rig to ensure that the dab cough is the only cough you’ll have to worry about.

-TELL US, have you ever tried a dab?
+TELL US, have you ever tried dabbing?